-In Koh Tao, the north-west area around sairee beach seemed to be the area where most of the parting went on, so I found a super nice and quite hotel in the southern part of the island.
+In Koh Tao, the north-west area around sairee beach seemed to be the area where most of the parting went on, so I found a super nice and quiet hotel in the southern part of the island.

-When it came to the Andaman sea, staying in Krabi instead of Phuket proved to be a great compromise, that allowed me to see all the places I had heard so much of and discover new ones without giving up some peace and quite.
+When it came to the Andaman sea, staying in Krabi instead of Phuket proved to be a great compromise, that allowed me to see all the places I had heard so much of and discover new ones without giving up some peace and quiet.

 Krabi town ended up feeling way less like a compromise and more like the place I wanted to be all along.
 Everything was in close proximity so I could walk across town and I loved the night markets that offered amazing food.
 No excessive party tourism in sight.